TaylorJadin/jadin.me/content/post/2022/handy-domain-alfred-snippet/index.md

 I love automating and making little shortcuts to simplify repetitive tasks like this!

 After wasting time trying to do this with regular expressions, [Nick Plank](https://flyingchaucer.net) pointed me in the right direction.
-All I needed was to programmatically divide the text up into groups using the forward slash as a separator then grab the text in the third group.
+All I needed was to programmatically divide the text up into groups using the forward slash as a separator, then grab the text in the third group.
 Here's a visual:

 ![a URL divided into 4 parts deliminited by the forward slashes, color coded, starting with https://](slashdelimitors.png)